Essential Checklist of Documents for Importing into Australia:

 6. Certificate of Origin (COO)

-7. Treatment Certificate (if required)
+7. Treatment Certificate (If Required)

 Key Takeaways: Ensuring Document Consistency